HamRadioTools/hamradio_tools/docs/architecture/core-nodes.md

 ## Connectivity

 Core brokers operate high-performance MQTT services.
-Clubs connecting to the Core do so using mutually agreed connection mechanisms and a deliberately restricted set of topics.
+Clubs connecting to the core do so using mutually agreed connection mechanisms and a deliberately restricted set of topics.

-## Failure Model
+## Failure model

-The Core brokers are designed to tolerate the loss of a Core node without causing a global outage.
+The Core brokers are designed to tolerate the loss of a core node without causing a global outage.

-Clubs that choose to operate a broker should be prepared to fail over to a secondary Core broker when necessary.
+Clubs that choose to operate a broker should be prepared to fail over to a secondary core broker when necessary.
 Running a broker is a responsibility that requires continuity and proper maintenance over time.